philc/book-notes/engineering/an elegant puzzle - will larson.md

       it sounds like he hasn't seen it actually work at scale.
 * Managing "organizational risk"
   * It's organization debt that most likely becomes abruptly due.
-  * He minimizes this risk by stabilizing team-by-team, and org by org, before moving on, which may spread himself thin.
+  * Will minimizes this risk by stabilizing team-by-team, and org by org, before moving on, but this may spread him thin.
 * Succession planning
   * After three years in a role, you're likely to switch.
 To do so successfully, document all of the gaps that would exist if you left, and fill them in.
 That will make the transition much easier.
   * "This isn't a one-time tool, but rather a great exercise to run once a year to identify things you could be delegating.
 This helps nurture an enduring organization, and also frees up time for you to continue growing into a larger role."

 ## Tools (chap 3)